Disappearance of Suzy Lamplugh: Reinvestigations

 The photofit of the man seen outside 37 Shorrolds Road with Lamplugh in July 1986, compared to John Cannan's arrest photo in October 1987.

 In 1999, an internal report by the Metropolitan Police criticised the handling of the original investigation and failure to further investigate Cannan.
 A new reinvestigation was launched in the early 2000s with a new team whose detectives were directed to determine whether Cannan could be eliminated as a suspect or implicated in Lamplugh's murder.
 The reinvestigations established that Cannan could not be eliminated and discovered more evidence that implicated him.

 The paper index cards used in the original investigation were computerised, and investigators learned that several estate agents in Fulham had been visited at the time by a man calling himself Mr. Kipper.
 Detectives believed that this had been Cannan seeking potential victims for abduction and murder.
-In the late 1970s and into 1980, during the final years of Cannan's troubled marriage to his wife, June Vale, there had been a series of mysterious rapes in homes for sale in the West Midlands, where Cannan was living.
+In the late 1970s and into 1980, during the final years of Cannan's troubled marriage, there had been a series of mysterious rapes in homes for sale in the West Midlands, where Cannan was living.
 The unidentified rapist specifically targeted homes on the market for sale by estate agents and became known as the "house for sale rapist."

 Twenty women were assaulted and raped in properties in the area, and no perpetrator was ever arrested for the crimes.
 Police suspect that Cannan was responsible for the crimes, which began as his marriage was failing.
 The rapes stopped in early 1980 when Cannan began a new relationship with a woman named Sharon Major.
 Detectives would later note that the offences bore all of the hallmarks of Cannan's later crimes and also noted the similarities to the Lamplugh case.
 Cannan had appeared uninvited at a house that was for sale in Shorrolds Road days before Lamplugh was last seen, believing that the young female occupant was alone in the house.
 He acted strangely until the woman's husband appeared, causing him to quickly leave.

-After new reconstructions were shown on Crimewatch in 2000, including correct pictures of Lamplugh with blond hair, new witnesses emerged.
+After new reconstructions were shown on the BBC's Crimewatch in 2000, including correct pictures of Lamplugh with blond hair, new witnesses emerged.
 The witnesses included a man who said that he had seen a man resembling Cannan looking into the window of Lamplugh's estate agency on the day on which she had disappeared.
 Lamplugh had worked at a desk near the window, in part because the office believed that positioning an attractive woman by the window would attract customers.
 Some witnesses emerged after police showed Cannan's 1987 dating video who positively identified him as a man whom they had seen in Fulham that day.